ThinkDataEd/student/docs/unit1/lesson12.md

 campaign by completing the *Food Habits Check-In* handout ([LMR_1.11](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.11_Food Habits Check-In.pdf)).
 <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.11_Food Habits Check-In.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_1.11](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.11_Food Habits Check-In.pdf)</div>

 2. Today you will engage in a full Data Cycle with your classe's food habits data.
-You will use the **Dashboard** and the **Plot App** to generate vsualizations of the variables collected about your snacks.
-Then you will create and answer statistical questions that can be answered by the visualizations.
+You will use the **Dashboard** and the **Plot App** to generate visualizations of the variables collected about your snacks.
+You will then create and answer statistical questions that can be answered by the visualizations.

 3. To access the **Dashboard**, go to the **IDS Homepage**, found at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org").
 All of the IDS web tools can be accessed through this page.